Industry Associate Professor

-Dr. Omar Mansour is an adjunct professor at the department of Electrical and computer Engineering at New York University, where he teaches “Introduction to Operating Systems” (CS6233).
-Dr. Mansour is also a lead software engineer at Crestron Electronics.
+Dr. Omar Mansour is an Industry Associate Professor at the department of Computer Science and Engineering at New York University.
+Dr. Mansour was formerly a lead software engineer at Crestron Electronics.
 Prior to joining NYU, he has been an assistant professor at Wentworth Institute of Technology, where he taught computer engineering courses in operating systems, object-oriented programming with C++/Java and microcontrollers with C, and where he conducted research in the area of medical ultrasound imaging.

 Dr. Mansour possesses extensive industry experience in the area of embedded real-time software development for signal and image processing.
 He has previously worked at Intersil (1999-2000), Lucent Technologies (2000-2002, now Alcatel-Lucent) and Tyco Electronics (2002-2012, now Veoneer).
 At Tyco Electronics, he was one of four key software engineers who developed the first Radar-based automotive vision system capable of supporting self-driving vehicles.
 The system was integrated into many vehicles including those made by Daimler/Mercedes, GM, Toyota and Waymo, as well as the Carnegie Mellon vehicles that won the DARPA urban challenge.